Cloud Code lets you easily debug an application deployed to

 skaffold.yaml

-, then a debugger is attached to each of debuggable container. - Persisting source mapping definitions across sessions; you can customize these
+, then a debugger is attached to each debuggable container. - Persisting source mapping definitions across sessions; you can customize these

 definitions by editing your